 In June 2013, through four public meetings and a formal 60-day comment period, EEA gathered input on the proposed scope for updates to the 2009 ocean plan.
 Also that month, EEA convened six technical work groups to review scientific data and geospatial information and characterize important trends in ocean resources and uses.
 At meetings in the fall and winter of 2013-2014, the Ocean Advisory Commission and Ocean Science Advisory Council reviewed draft technical work group reports.
 In March 2014, CZM, with support from SeaPlan (formerly the Massachusetts Ocean Partnership) held two public workshops to share information and solicit input and feedback on the findings and recommendations of the work groups.
 The final work group reports are provided below.

 - Recreational and Cultural Services (PDF, 3 MB)

 For additional details on the review and update process through May 2014, see the Review and Update of the Massachusetts Ocean Management Plan fact sheet (PDF, 2 MB).

 Based on the work group technical reports and input from advisory bodies, workshops, and public and stakeholder meetings, efforts over the spring and summer 2014 were focused on the development of the 2014 draft ocean plan, which was released for public review and comment on September 24, 2014.

 The release of the draft plan launched a 60-day public comment period.
 Five regional public hearings were held in Ipswich, Hyannis, New Bedford, Vineyard Haven, and Boston to solicit feedback.
 More than 75 organizations and individuals provided written and oral comments on the draft plan.
-With consensus guidance from the Ocean Advisory Commission and Ocean Science Advisory Council, adjustments to the draft ocean plan were deliberated and made, and the final 2015 Massachusetts Ocean Management Plan was released on January 6, 2015.
+With guidance from the Ocean Advisory Commission and Ocean Science Advisory Council, adjustments to the draft ocean plan were made, and the final 2015 Massachusetts Ocean Management Plan was released on January 6, 2015.